-A 2013 HUD Secretary's Opportunity & Empowerment Award nomination form that includes the name of the entry;
+A 2016 HUD Secretary's Opportunity & Empowerment Award nomination form that includes the name of the entry; name and contact information of the person submitting the nomination and who also will serve as the award coordinator; additional names and respective contact information for other people associated with the nomination, if applicable.

-- name and contact information of the person submitting the nomination and who serves as the award coordinator: name and contact information of the person nominating the entry; additional names and respective contact information for other people associated with the nomination, if applicable. - A summary of the entry (200 to 400 words), including most recent census data (or other more recent data) indicating total population of target area, as well as cost and funding source information.
+- A summary of the entry (up to 250 words), including most recent census data (or other more recent data)indicating total population of target area, as well as cost and funding source information.
 Where necessary, applicants should reference comprehensive plans. - An explanation that specifically answers how the nomination meets the award criteria.
-Responses to award criteria stated in this announcement (and also on the APA website) should include specific examples that support or illustrate your points (400 to 800 words). - One to five one-page letters or statements in support of the entry.
+Responses to award criteria stated in this announcement (and also on the APA website) should include specific examples that support or illustrate your points (150 to 300 words). - One to five one-page letters or statements in support of the entry.
 Letters or statements should offer support for the value of the nominated effort and may not be written by the nominator of the submission or by anyone directly involved with the nominated effort.
 Comments from appropriate APA chapters, divisions, and members and stakeholders or others familiar with or knowledgeable about the nominated effort are encouraged.
 Do not mail letters.

-- Ten digital images (.jpg format) with photo captions that provide context and show the award nomination's positive results.
+- Five digital images (.jpg format) with photo captions that provide context and show the award nomination's positive results.
 Images should supplement, not restate, what exists elsewhere in the nomination materials or application.
 A caption between 15 to 25 words should accompany each image.
 Photo collages and PowerPoint presentations ARE NOT acceptable.
-Submit only digital images that are not copyrighted and may be reproduced by APA without a fee, charge, or copyright infringement.
+Submit only digital images that are not copyrighted and may be reproduced by HUD and APA without a fee, charge, or copyright infringement.
 Entries without accompanying illustrations will be disqualified. - Emphasis is placed on nominations that show implementation of a strategy and plan and offer demonstrated success and results.
 Additional information that supports the nomination may be included. - All supporting materials listed in the submission requirements must be included with the entry.
 Brevity is encouraged.
-Entries should reference related information to prove adherence to the criteria. - Supporting documentation should take the form of reviews of the implementation effort, analysis of the results, newspaper clippings, editorials, etc. (Supplemental items must be submitted as Word documents, PDF files, provide web links to these items, or submitted on a CD.)
+Entries should reference related information to prove adherence to the criteria. - Supporting documentation should take the form of reviews of the implementation effort, analysis of the results, newspaper clippings, editorials, etc. Supplemental items must be uploaded with the nomination form.